flowtoolz/Flowlist/Business Intelligence/Marketing/texts.md

 ## 1.2.0

 • You can now make the font bigger and smaller, via menu or key command.
 The whole layout will adjust to the font size you choose, including the size of icons.
 • The navigation animation is now flawless and smooth.
-After the last update required new technology which made the animation slower and exposed its pre-existing flaws, I rebuilt huge parts of the app, implementing a much better approach.
+After the previous update (1.1.0) required new technology which made the animation slower and exposed its pre-existing flaws, I rebuilt huge parts of the app, implementing a much better approach.
 • Further performance improvements
 • Minor UI improvements
 • As always: Many technical improvements under the hood to ensure development will never slow down